AvistoTelecom/Data-Anonymization/README.md

 Getter and Setter must be declared with a name format: setFieldName, getFieldName.

-This library works with default getter and setter built with Lombok.
+This library works with default getter and setter built with (Lombok)[https://github.com/projectlombok/lombok].

 If a field has null value it will stay null.